 Movement disorders are prominent in the clinical presentation of many autoimmune encephalitides.
 They are common in children, but less so in adults.
 Nonetheless, the subacute onset of a new movement disorder in a subject older than 50 years old should prompt the suspicion of a possible autoimmune disorder.
 This article is not a comprehensive review of autoimmune encephalitis.
 Rather, it will focus on disorders in which movement disorders are an integral part of disease symptomatology.

 • Autoimmune encephalitis should be suspected in the context of new-onset movement disorders in an acute/subacute presentation and an accompanying neuropsychiatric syndrome.

 • Early diagnosis and treatment are associated with a better prognosis and decreased risk of relapse.

-• Treatment of the underlying disorder usually improves the movement disorders, but symptomatic treatment may be used, if necessary.
+• Treatment of the underlying disorder usually improves the movement disorders, but symptomatic treatment may be necessary as well.

 Historical note and terminology